epfl-ada/ada-2025-project-barrada/README.md

 - Kumar, S., Hamilton, W. L., Leskovec, J., & Jurafsky, D. (2018).
 Community interaction and conflict on the web. *Proceedings of the 2018 World Wide Web Conference*, 933-943.
 - Hamilton, W. L., Zhang, J., Danescu-Niculescu-Mizil, C., Jurafsky, D., & Leskovec, J. (2017).
 Loyalty in online communities. *Proceedings of the International AAAI Conference on Web and Social Media*, 11(1).

-**Tools:**
-- Pennebaker, J. W., Boyd, R. L., Jordan, K., & Blackburn, K. (2015). *The development and psychometric properties of LIWC2015*.
-University of Texas at Austin.
-- NetworkX: Hagberg, A. A., Schult, D. A., & Swart, P. J. (2008).
-Exploring network structure, dynamics, and function using NetworkX. *Proceedings of the 7th Python in Science Conference*, 11-15.

 ---

 **Project Repository:** [https://github.com/epfl-ada/ada-2025-project-barrada](https://github.com/epfl-ada/ada-2025-project-barrada)